 Another substantial threat to the EE movement was the critical report by the Independent Commission on Environmental Education, a program of the George C. Marshall Institute.
 The Commission's report, "Are We Building Environmental Literacy?", found that "materials often fail to prepare students to deal with controversial environmental issues."
 Furthermore, environmental science textbooks "provide superficial coverage of science.
 Others mix science with advocacy."
 One high school text begins with a discussion of the "crisis of unsustainability" and uses a quote from radical environmentalist and Earth First! founder David Foreman to define "Earth-wisdom," a concept used throughout the textbook.
-The Commission also noted the glaring contradiction between the notion that EE is about critical and independent thinking and EE's use of behavior-modification techniques to goad students into personal and political action.
-Earth Pirst Indication techniques to goad students into personal and political action.
+The Commission also noted the glaring contradiction between the notion that EE is about critical and independent thinking and EE's use of behavior-modification techniques to goad students into personal and political action 29 community and government agencies.
+One sign that ELC has been co-opted is that the EETAP includes the formation of the ELC's forerunner, the Independent Commission on EE, in its history of the EE movement.

-In the long run, this threat was neutralized when the Environmental Literacy Council (ELC) began joint projects with and accepted funding from the mainstream EE community and government agencies.
-One sign that ELC has been co-opted is that the EETAP includes the formation of the ELC's forerunner, the Independent Commission on EE, in its history of the EE movement.30
+In the long run, this threat was neutralized when the Environmental Literacy Council (ELC) began joint projects with and accepted funding from the mainstream EE

-27 Michael Sanera and Jane Shaw, "The ABCs of Environmental Myths," Wall Street Journal, September 4, 1996.
-28 "Are We Building..." p.
-42.

-29 Ibid., p.
+&lt;sup>28 "Are We Building...." p.
+42. Ibid., p.
 34-35.